 8.8 kWh in a Subaru is not going to be anywhere near the 25 mile EV range it is in a Prius Prime.GRA wrote: While it will use the Prime's 8.8 kWh battery pack and motor, I expect it will drive like a Subaru and not a Prius.

 I think 20 miles AER will be acceptable (covers the round-trip commute of ~50% of U.S. drivers), and it should be able to make that.
 While more would be preferable, it's an inevitable trade-off between cost, weight, efficiency (on ICE and battery) and interior volume.
 It's bad enough that the Crosstrek hybrid lost its (compact) spare tire, as many Subaru owners are loathe to accept that as we're often far off the beaten track, and for me personally and I imagine many others we want a full size spare; that's one reason I chose the Forester over the Outback and Legacy wagons, as it came with a full size spare that fit in the well.
 I dread the thought of having to swap tires front to rear in snow if I need chains.8.8 kWh in a Subaru is not going to be anywhere near the 25 mile EV range it is in a Prius Prime.GRA wrote: While it will use the Prime's 8.8 kWh battery pack and motor, I expect it will drive like a Subaru and not a Prius.

 I hope Subaru has a wildly successful first PHEV (and truth be told, I admire that company a lot), but I am not feeling optimistic.

-Which you'd prefer depends on whether you're primary focus is local or global emissions, although the Prime wouldn't work for me owing to its lack of a true hold mode - I want to be able to control when and where to emit as above.
-We'll see if Subaru provides one.
-Which reminds me, I'm going to send them an email asking for it [and I just did].
+Are you sure about that ?GRA wrote:the Prime wouldn't work for me owing to its lack of a true hold mode - I want to be able to control when and where to emit as above.